A toxic behavior doesn’t necessarily come from a toxic person.

 One of the partners prefers to ‘hold tight’ the power in the relationship, they prefer the other when they’re weak, and not in much control of anything.

-manipulate (someone) by psychological means into questioning their sanity
+manipulate (someone) by psychological means into questioning their own sanity

-Gaslighting is one of the most dangerous and harmful practices in a toxic relationship, which might as well be considered abusive:
+Gaslighting is one of the most dangerous and harming practices in a toxic relationship, which can be considered emotional abuse.

-- One partner is highly affecting the other’s mental state in a negative consistent manner through making them question reality, consistently denying the things they’ve said and done.
+- One partner is highly affecting the other’s mental state in a negative consistent manner by making them question their reality;

 - Some of the things toxic partners say (with intention of gaslighting) are: “I don’t know what you’re talking about.”, “You’re just imagining things.”, “It just happened in your imagination, what are you talking about?!”

-Unhealthy communication is defined through dishonesty, lying, passive-aggressiveness, denying, manipulating:
+Unhealthy communication is defined through dishonesty, lying, passive-aggressiveness, denying, manipulating, name-calling, etc.

-- One of the absolute unhealthy ways of communication is the passive aggressive way of communicating things/issues.
+- One of the absolutely unhealthy ways of communication is the passive-aggressive way of communicating the issues;

-The things said/done hurt the other, but those things are said in such a way that they leave no room for the person to address it (the fact that it has been hurtful).
+- The things said/done really hurt the other, but those things are said in such a way that they leave no room for you to address it;

-So much that it almost seems absurd for the person to say something about such a ‘normal’ and ‘not intended to be hurtful at all’ thing.
+- It’s starting to seem absurd for you to say something about a ‘normal’ and ‘not intended to be hurtful at all’ thing;

-- There’s dishonest ways of expressing feelings, emotions, and thoughts.
+- There are dishonest ways of expressing feelings, emotions, and thoughts;

 In such cases, there’s always someone being affected, and in a way controlled through such a way of communicating.
-It is unhealthy communication as long it is ungenuine and dishonest communication.
+It is unhealthy communication when it is ungenuine and dishonest communication.

 It feels strange because if there’s one thing that we understand about relationships is that they’re not meant/supposed to feel lonely.

-- Even though in a relationship, one of the partners is feeling lonely and uncomforted, unheard and unsupported.
+- Even though in a relationship, you’re feeling lonely and uncomforted, unheard, and unsupported;

-- Feeling the need to reach out to other people for support, care, and comfort.
+- You’re feeling the need to reach out to other people for support, care, and comfort;

-A healthy relationship is about two people getting together and facing problems together, being joyful together, and having each other’s backs, feeling like a team.
-Not all the time though, as such expectations of a romantic relationship would be based on unrealistic beliefs of perfection.
+A healthy relationship is about two people getting together and facing problems together, being supportive of one another, sharing joy, and feeling a sense of partnership.

-- The insecurity comes from constant calling names, insulting the other through sarcasm, or other forms of expressing oneself.
+- The insecurity comes from constant name-calling, insults, indirect and sarcastic insults, or other passive or direct forms of berating;

-- The thought of not being important causes the loss of sense of self-respect, self-care, self-worth, and intimidation towards the partner.
+- The thought of not being important causes the loss of sense of self-respect, self-care, self-worth, and intimidation;

-- The feeling of insecurity around the partner is so strong that it’s even difficult to address it in order to understand where it’s coming from.
+- The feeling of insecurity around the partner is so strong that it’s even difficult to address it;

 The probability of someone being born is about one in 400 trillion!
 We’re all miracles on our own, and we shouldn’t dare, for one second, question our values and importance.

-We need security when in another’s company.
-A toxic relationship feels insecure, fearful, and causes constant doubt:
+We need security when in another company.
+A toxic relationship makes you feel insecure and fearful; It causes constant doubt.

-- A partner making the other feel insecure, unsafe, and uncomfortable through actions and words, in a passive or an active way.
+- Your partner makes you feel insecure, unsafe, and uncomfortable through actions and words, in a passive or an active way;

-- There is fear of opening a discussion on something, because of the past reactions by the partner.
+- There is fear of opening a discussion on something;

 Feeling threatened emotionally or physically is unhealthy, especially when such feelings are present in a consistent manner.

-In a toxic relationship limits, needs, boundaries are not being respected, nor considered, by one or both partners involved in the relationship:
+In a toxic relationship limits, needs, and boundaries are not respected or considered.

-- There is less and less interest, appreciation, and respect towards one another.
+- There is less and less interest, appreciation, and respect toward one another;

-- There’s no listening, no hearing, no understanding.
+- There’s no listening, no hearing, and no understanding;

-We all have our needs, wants, limits, and our right to ask for them to be respected; However, if they’re constantly violated, it turns into something toxic that starts consuming us, and draining us, especially if we can’t stand up and raise our voice about it.
+We all have our needs, wants, limits, and our right to ask for them to be respected.

 12. Never a sincere apology